mlcraft-io/docs/docs/user-guide/explore/alerts/index.md

 ## How to Set Up an Alert

-1. Click the "Create Alert" button on the Explore page.
+1. Click the "Add Alert" button on the Explore page.
 ![Alerts Page Creation](/docs/img/alert1.png)

 1. Choose your notification delivery method.
 Options include Webhook, Slack, or Email, depending on your system integrations and preferences.